-Richmond 1 has two landscaped pocket parks including a shared herb garden and fruit trees.
-Richmond 6 includes a gym and linear pocket park with fruit trees.
-It is proposed that later stages will include other facilities and amenities for all residents of Richmond to use such as a playground and community rooms.
+The completed stages of Richmond already have four landscaped pocket parks including shared herb gardens and fruit trees.
+Future stages will also be set around shared spaces and there is also a cardio room.
 All these amenities will be owned and managed by the Richmond Residents Association and available for all Richmond residents to use.

 WHAT HAPPENS TO RUBBISH?

 There are communal rubbish areas located throughout Richmond that will be cleared several times a week.
-Separate bins will be provided for general waste, recycling, green waste and worm farms for food scraps (with the by-products going back into the neighbourhood gardens).
+Separate bins will be provided for general waste, recycling and green waste.

 WHAT OTHER SUSTAINABILITY FEATURES WILL BE IN THE HOMES?